 - The dentist acknowledged that he had been so focussed on the challenging 27 extraction that he had forgotten the lower lip was also anaesthetised.
-As they were understaffed, he had been sharing a nurse with another clinician and usually his nurse would be on-hand to notice an event such as this.
-At the next practice meeting this incident was discussed and it was agreed the dentist should always be supported by a dental nurse when carrying out extractions and also to be mindful of the risk of soft tissue injuries to anaesthetised areas.

-- Complications always seem to occur

-when there is time pressure.
-There

-should be protocols in place for

-managing such situations.
-In this case,

-a collective team decision was made that

-should a dentist run particularly late,

-patients would be advised of the delay

-and given the option to rearrange their

-appointments or be seen by another

-dentist if possible.
+As they were understaffed, he had been sharing a nurse with another clinician, whereas usually he would have had a nurse on-hand to notice an event such as this.
+At the next practice meeting this incident was discussed and it was agreed the dentist should always be supported by a dental nurse when carrying out extractions and also to be mindful of the risk of soft tissue injuries to anaesthetised areas. - Complications always seem to occur when there is time pressure.
+There should be protocols in place for managing such situations.
+In this case, a collective team-led decision was made that should a dentist run particularly late, patients would be advised of the delay and given the option to rearrange their appointments or be seen by another dentist if possible.